 Music literature since 1900 is studied, with emphasis on major contemporary developments as seen in the music of Schoenberg, Bartok, Stravinsky, Webern, Berg, and Hindemith.

-Prerequisite: MUS 205 and MUS 206 and either MUS 203 or MUS 230, or consent of instructor.
+Prerequisite: MUS 205 or MUS 205W and MUS 206 or MUS 206W, and either MUS 203 or MUS 230, or consent of instructor.

 Offered: Spring (even years).